 Our sources also acknowledge this.
 They repeatedly comment that these charges are rumors, that some people thought she might have poisoned Marcellus, Gaius and Lucius, that Livia could have forged a letter from Augustus ordering the death of Postumus.
 They offer no firm evidence for any of these claims.
 The only hard evidence we have for any of this is that Livia intervened to rescue Plancina from a poisoning conviction.
 That doesn’t prove that Livia had conspired with Plancina to poison Germanicus or even that Plancina had actually poisoned him, merely that she helped Plancina get off.
-An equally probably reading of the evidence is that Livia sincerely believed Plancina was wrongfully-accused and acted to help an innocent friend.
+An equally probable reading of the evidence is that Livia sincerely believed Plancina was wrongfully-accused and acted to help an innocent friend.

 Notice also that the motives attributed to her are the typically misogynistic ones of advancing a son’s interest and, in the case of Germanicus, feminine resentment that another woman was more successful than she (a pretty absurd charge for a woman of Livia’s towering stature).
 The idea that a woman would kill another woman’s husband simply because they had more children than she did is the sort of misogynistic nonsense that ancient authors were prone to.